cxsteph009/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
 Performing analysis on Kickstarter data to uncover trends

-Louise owns Kickstarter, and like other crowdfunding platforms, it allows project creators to add incentives for different pledge amounts.
+Louise owns Kickstarter, a crowdfunding platform that allows project creators to add incentives for different pledge amounts.
 My goal is to help Louise set up her incentives by first determining how much money people have pledged to campaigns historically.
 Is it $3? $10?
 Even \$50?

 Louise would benefit from additional visualization of the data so that she can see the outcomes of all the categories.

 Include charts and graphs (visualizations) in this report.